spiccone18/Cloud_Repo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the applications will be highly secured and traffic is distributed, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+The purpose of a jump box in this environment is to provide administrators with a low risk proxy to manage sensitive assets, i.e. the webserver and ELK server.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system configuration.
-- _TODO: What does Filebeat watch for?_ collects data about the file system
-- _TODO: What does Metricbeat record?_ metric beat collects information on machine metrics, such as uptime
+The ELK server is also integrated with Filebeat, a lightweight agen that sits on the webserver and collects data about the file systems.
+Metric beat is also part of the ELK stack and collect information on the machine metrics, such as uptime, CPU and memory.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.